-- (i) Vesting.
+- (a) Form and Time of Payment. - (i) Vesting.
 The Performance Share Award will vest on the "Vesting Date" set forth in the Notice provided that you remain employed by the Company or one of its Subsidiaries, except as otherwise set forth in the Omnibus Plan or this Award Agreement.
-Prior to the vesting and settlement of the Performance Share Award, you will not have any rights of a shareholder with respect to the Performance Share Award unless (i) you have complied with your obligations under this Award Agreement and the Omnibus Plan and (ii) the vesting of the Performance Share Award and the delivery of such Shares complies with applicable law.
-Until such time as the Shares are delivered to you (as evidenced by the appropriate entry on the books of the Company or of a duly authorized transfer agent of the Company), you will have no right to vote or receive dividends or any other rights as a shareholder with respect to such Shares, notwithstanding the vesting of the Performance Share Award. - (ii) Performance Share Award Payment Subject to the terms of the Omnibus Plan and this Agreement, any Performance Share Award that becomes payable shall be made in whole Shares, which shall be issued in book-entry form, registered in the Participant's name.
+Prior to the vesting and settlement of the Performance Share Award, you will not have any rights of a shareholder with respect to the Performance Share Award or the Shares subject thereto.
+No Shares will be delivered pursuant to the vesting of the Performance Share Award unless (i) you have complied with your obligations under this Award Agreement and the Omnibus Plan and (ii) the vesting of the Performance Share Award and the delivery of such Shares complies with applicable law.
+Until such time as the Shares are delivered to you (as evidenced by the appropriate entry on the books of the Company or of a duly authorized transfer agent of the Company), you will have no right to vote or receive dividends or any other rights as a shareholder with respect to such Shares, notwithstanding the vesting of the Performance Share Award. - (ii) Performance Share Award Payment.
+Subject to the terms of the Omnibus Plan and this Agreement, any Performance Share Award that becomes payable shall be made in whole Shares, which shall be issued in book-entry form, registered in the Participant's name.
 In the event the Performance Share Award Share Payout is to be made in Shares results in less than a whole number of Shares, the